-Applications for the 2021 Patent Summer Program are open.
+Applications for the 2021 Patent Summer Program are now closed.

 As part of our continued effort to recruit, develop and retain the best and brightest attorneys, Cooley offers a patent summer program for entrepreneurial law school students who thrive at the intersection of discovery, creativity, business and law to train as associates in our patent counseling & prosecution practice.
 With a global patent team of more than 100 lawyers and professionals, we provide patent counsel to 1000+ companies worldwide ranging from innovative startups to industry leaders.
 As our practice and team continues to grow, we are committed to investing in the development of new talent.

 In our Patent Summer Program, you will spend two full summers at Cooley working with sophisticated clients on their cutting-edge technologies, while being trained and mentored by our patent partners and associates.
 Summer associates will have the opportunity to work on all aspects of patent prosecution, as well as IP due diligence and litigation support.
 Candidates will be eligible to receive a $20,000 bonus upon joining the firm as a full-time associate.
 The 2020-2021 Patent Summer Program will be offered in our Boston, Washington, DC, Reston, Palo Alto and Seattle offices.

 Requirements for the $20,000 bonus: Summer associates must join Cooley for the full duration of our summer program following the completion of both their 1L and 2L years in law school, and must receive and accept an offer of full-time employment and join the firm as a full-time first year associate or associate post-judicial clerkship.

 We welcome applications from all law students who:

 - Are enrolled full-time in an ABA-accredited law school with an anticipated graduation date of 2023 at the time of application